We will work to make sure that you make the most from being based in the Ellesmere Port area.

 A copy of the full report can be provided upon request.

-For further information contact: Tony Clark, Regeneration Programme Manager Ellesmere Port
+For further information contact: Chris Capes, Regeneration Programme Manager Ellesmere Port